turbot/guardrails-docs/docs/runbooks/troubleshooting/investigate-access-denied-errors/index.md

 sidebar_label: Investigate Access Denied Errors
 ---

-# Investigate Access Denied Erros with IAM Policy Simulator
+# Investigate Access Denied Errors with IAM Policy Simulator

 In this runbook, you will:
 -